ror-community/curation_ops/README.md

 * Delete corporate suffixes (LLC, GmbH, Inc, etc) from all name fields.
 * Where the primary name is not English, examine the labels and aliases fields for English named.
   * If an English form exists, check issue to see whether a non-English primary name was required by the organization.
-  * If no such requirement exists, switch the English name to the primary field and the current name to a label.
+  * If no such requirement exists, determine whether the English form is an official form for the organization (used on organization's website or other outputs).
+        *If yes, add as label.
+        *If no, add as alias.
 * Check repeating fields to verify that that each instance of the field is separated with semicolons.
 * Make sure that all labels have a language assigned.
 * Verify that aliases and labels are properly distinguished from one another.